V. Fellows Research

-Georgetown University Department of Nephrology and Hypertension is home to one of the largest and most diverse research programs in the country.
-There is ample opportunity for fellows to partake in either basic science or, more usually, in clinical research.
+MedStar Georgetown University Hospital Division of Nephrology and Hypertension is home to one of the largest and most diverse research programs in the country.
+There is ample opportunity for fellows to partake in science research or, more usually, in clinical research.
 Faculty at Georgetown are receptive to mentor fellows in their specific interests.

 The division has built an integrated research program centered on renal mechanisms of hypertension and damage.
-One part, co-directed by Christopher S. Wilcox, MD, PhD and William J. Welch, PhD, focuses on renal microcirculatory hemodynamics, oxidative stress, nitric oxide (NO) and vasoconstrictor arachidonate metabolites.
-A second part, directed by Kathryn Sandberg, PhD, focuses on molecular mechanisms regulating G-coupled receptors and gender and age differences in renal and cardiovascular disease.
+One part, co-directed by Christopher S. Wilcox, MD, PhD and William J. Welch, PhD, focuses on renal microcirculatory hemodynamics, aging, oxidative stress, nitric oxide (NO) and vasoconstrictor arachidonate metabolites.
+A second part, directed by Kathryn Sandberg, PhD, focuses on molecular mechanisms regulating G-coupled receptors and sex differences in renal and cardiovascular disease.

-However, currently, few nephrology fellows opt for training in basic sciences, but research opportunities are available to trainees in areas of renal microvascular physiology, micropuncture and microperfusion, gene transfer and gene silencing, whole animal studies of electrolyte and BP homeostasis, studies of free radical chemistry, site-directed mutagenesis of G-coupled receptors, cell signaling in renal tubular endothelial and VSMCs, functional studies of microvessels from systemic organs and the kidney, angiogenesis, rarefaction and vascular remodeling, in and ex vivo gene silencing, intravital microscopy of microvessels, fluorescence microscopy for radicals, renal oxygenation with O2 and CO2 sensitive microelectrodes, mouse micropuncture physiology, BP telemetry in conscious rats and mice, micropuncture studies of tubuloglomerular feedback, proximal glomerulotubular balance, and unidirectional Na+ fluxes in rats and mice, real time PCR, capillary zone electrophoresis with laser induced fluorescence to assay mediators in tubular fluid, and rat and mouse models of hypertension, aging, renal failure and diabetes.
+Laboratory-based research opportunities are available to trainees in areas of renal microvascular physiology, micropuncture and microperfusion, gene transfer and gene silencing, whole animal studies of electrolyte and BP homeostasis, studies of free radical chemistry, site-directed mutagenesis of G-coupled receptors, cell signaling in renal tubular endothelial and VSMCs, functional studies of microvessels from systemic organs and the kidney, angiogenesis, rarefaction and vascular remodeling, in and ex vivo gene silencing, intravital microscopy of microvessels, fluorescence microscopy for radicals, renal oxygenation with O2 sensitive microelectrodes, mouse micropuncture physiology, BP telemetry in conscious rats and mice, micropuncture studies of tubuloglomerular feedback, proximal glomerulotubular balance, and unidirectional Na+ fluxes in rats and mice, real time PCR, capillary zone electrophoresis with laser induced fluorescence to assay mediators in tubular fluid, and rat and mouse models of hypertension, aging, renal failure and diabetes.

 1. It has provided a valuable resources to expand and re-equip the research laboratories and to help maintain a fully funded research program.